ControlSystemStudio/cs-studio/README.txt

 RedHat Enterprise Linux client 5.2 (32-bit x86)
 Microsoft Windows XP Professional SP 2

 * Basic Build Instructions
 Set EPICS_BASE_RELEASE,  env.EPICS_EXTENSIONS, then:
   cd some_place
-  tar vzxf org.csstudio.platform.libs.epics/lib/jca-2.3.1.tgz
+  tar vzxf org.csstudio.platform.libs.epics/lib/jca-2.3.2.tgz
-  cd jca-2.3.1
+  cd jca-2.3.2
   ant

 This creates two items of interest:
-1) Java library O.core/jca.jar
+1) Java library O.core/jca.jar, copy to jca-2.3.2.jar in plugin's lib subdir
-2) OS-specific JNI lib like O.linux-x86/libjca.so, which typically should be re-linked as described below.
+2) OS-specific JNI lib like O.linux-x86/libjca.so, which typically should be re-linked as described below and then placed into the corresponding lib/<OS>/<CPU> subdir.

 * Mac OS X binary
 The 'ant' build ends like this: